 Ensure you explain why each policy, code, protocol, or strategy has been developed by the organization.
 But first in these discussions, get the participants to say why they think the policy etc was developed.
 Being obliged to give such thought would enable participants to better understand the reasons for their introduction.
 As noted in point 2, below, you need to explain why policies have been developed, ie, “because” they were needed to …” etc.

 At the completion of each meeting, provide all team members with a copy of the whiteboard information, for quick review in future.
 Check down the track if they have further insights into the original discussion.
 Ask them what examples they can share with their team members about how that understanding and knowledge has helped them in their job.
 Ensure in future discussions and meetings that you mention how these elements on the whiteboard are there in the background for reference and guidance.
-Some may think this is largely a waste of time, but in the long term you will find it pays off with employees.
+Some may think this is largely a waste of time, but in the long term you will find it pays off with employees by improving remote worker trust and unity.

 Employees often learn about the culture of the organization and expectations of management by watching the behavior of their management.
 Leading by example with honesty and transparency builds trust immediately.
 Model the behavior you want to see.
 If you want to see honest dialogue and trust, you have to be honest and trustworthy.
 If you do the opposite of what you say you want, they will not feel inclined to follow your direction.
 To show that teamwork and trust are qualities you value, you must become an example of these characteristics on a daily basis.